copdips/copdips.github.io/docs/posts/2018/2018-05-03-setting-up-github-pages-with-custom-domain-over-https.md

   > With [Cloudflare's HTTPS solution](#enable-https-for-custom-domain-with-cloudflare), there's no such error, as Cloudflare signed a wildcard certificate to *.copdips.com in the SAN.

 If you use APEX domain (for ex: copdips.com), hereunder the HTTPS tests :

 - typed http://copdips.com, redirected to https://copdips.com
 - typed http://www.copdips.com, redirected to https://copdips.com
 - typed https://copdips.com, redirected https://copdips.com
 - typed https://www.copdips.com, redirected to https://copdips.com

-  > With APEX domain, everything is good on HTTPS with native Github solution, you dont need Cloudflare
+  > With APEX domain, everything is good on HTTPS with native Github solution, you don't need Cloudflare